-As a former student of C.K.
-Williams, everything I’ve been reading, watching, and listening to surrounding his work and his impact — from Princeton to Paris, from Newark to New York, from poetry to translation, from critical theory to literature — matters a lot to me, and I suspect that others feel the same way.
-I think the more stories we have about Williams, the more we share his work, the better.
+As a former student of his, everything I’ve been reading, watching, and listening to surrounding his work and his impact—from Princeton to Paris, from Newark to New York, from poetry to translation—matters a lot to me.
+I think the more stories we have, and the more we share his work, the better.
 It keeps his legacy urgent, of the moment, and alive.

-I met him in 2006, my first semester on campus, when I passionately performed a spoken word poem (that I later performed at the University Chapel) at one of the typically-buttoned-up student readings at the Lewis Center of the Arts.
-My poetry circle at Princeton saw the advance copies from Farrar, Straus for his Collected Poems.
-I remember that they teased him a bit about his dust jacket photo — he was slightly self-conscious about his smile.
+I met him in the fall of 2006, my first semester on campus.
+It was after I passionately performed a spoken word poem at one of the typically-buttoned-up student readings at 185 Nassau.
+Friends of mine in his workshop at the time described seeing the publisher's advance copies of his Collected Poems.
+I remember that they teased him a bit about his dust jacket photo—he was slightly self-conscious about his smile.

 I gasped out in surprise when Professor Wheeler told me that Sharon Olds is coming to campus [...]
 I have long loved Olds's work; I remember my first encounter with one of her poems in high school.
 I have since scoured bookstores to find every book she has published — each one, I might add, now scrawled with my own poetry.
 "Read, and write; read, then write," said Professor Williams on our first day of class this semester.
 I did so with Olds's work — almost plagiarizing in the first drafts, then gradually growing with a voice all my own.
 It means a lot to me that Olds is coming to campus, and I thank you for bringing her here.

 Williams response was brief yet sympathetic, even charmed:

 That's a nice thought, but for many reasons not at all practical.